 “Are you Jewish?”
-I asked
+I asked.

 “I’d like to deepen Jewish religion, but I do not have the possibility.
 By the way, when I was in Jerusalem at the Wailing Wall, a man wanted to give me a kind of black stirrup leather which contained a box also in black leather.
-Once he understood I was not Jewish he sent me back.
+Once he realized I was not Jewish he sent me back.
 Do you know what that object is?”

 “When I was in Jerusalem I noticed, parked on the street, a van with inside a man sitting, and on the table many Tefillin.
 When I got near the van I asked some information to him, but he did not want to give me any information, for I was not Jewish.
 Do you know why that van with the Tefillin was parked there?”